Welcome to Library

 Workspace 3 (W3)

 This workspace provides everything you need to know about your mediafile (asset).
-You can select an asset from both of the workspaces W1 and W2 and then click on W3.
-From the W3 workspace you can do the following:
+Select an asset from the workspace W1 or W2 and then click on W3.
+From the W3 workspace, it is possible to do the following:

 - Play the media file in the player window or in full screen mode.

 - Check the assets (media file) properties (metadata)